-If you would rather handle your own export and production of documents, the Bulk Export tool will allow you to export documents and document data in several forms.
-Through Bulk Export you can export:
+If you would like to handle your own export and production of documents, the Self Service Production tool will allow you to export documents and document data in several forms.
+Through Self Service Production you can export:

 - Native documents

 - Document text

 The Self Service Production tool is built to handle most eDiscovery Productions, If you have a unique request our Client Services team is always happy to assist.

 To get to the Self Service Production tool, click on the tool bar on the upper right hand of the screen: (see Figure 51)

 This will open up a pop-up form that gives you the options for creating your export.
 (See Figure 52)